JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   (technically: the first public IP address).
-On my cable connection to Comcast, this is about 7.8&nbsp;milliseconds (ms), but that is even faster on fiber links.
+On my cable connection to Comcast, this is about 7.8&nbsp;milliseconds (ms), but that time can be even lower on fiber links.
 Next up, we see that the minimum response time for Google is around 8.3&nbsp;ms, just half a millisecond longer.